 Due to their high GC content and the increased probability of secondary structure, fragments containing the CTG expansion tend to migrate at different rates during gel electrophoresis than corresponding molecular weight standards that usually have random GC contents.
 Furthermore, electrophoretic mobility increases with the size of the CTG expansion.
-To correct for the anomalous migration rate of the CTG fragments, the following GLDM Control DNA that contains 45 CTG repeats is provided with the kit.
-We recommend running 1 $\mu$ L of the control DNA standard along with your molecular weight standards.
+To correct for the anomalous migration rate of the CTG fragments, an amplified GLDM Control DNA is provided with the kit.
+Refer to page 2 of material supplied list to determine the exact CTG repeat size amplified control DNA provided in this lot.
+We recommend running 1 μ L of the control DNA standard along with your molecular weight standards.
 Follow genetic analyzer manufacturer's instructions relating to running samples, data recovery, and interpretation.